AK2001/Digital-Bulletin-Board/README.md

 To run this application, configure the Database URL variable that is present in the **.env** file.

-Note, this app uses SQLaclhemy to connect to a Database, the current URL is **postgresql://postgres:dbbapp123@localhost:5400/postgres** , which is for connection to a PostgreSQL database.
-The generic URL is **postgresql://<Username>:<database password>@localhost:<PORT>/<database name>**.
-Please change this URL to your configuration.
+Note, this app uses SQLaclhemy to connect to a PostgreSQL database.

+Configure the environmental variable found in **.env** file to connect to your local database.
+The value of the file is of form:

+    DATABASE_URL=postgresql://<DB username>:<DB password>@localhost:<DB Port>/<DB name>

+Please **change** this URL value to your configuration before proceeding with running the application

-At last, to **run** the app, run the **app.py** file, which both creates the Database connection and the tables required and defines the API routes.
+At last, to **run** the app, run the **app.py** file, which creates the Database and populates it with sample data used to simply **demonstrate** its capabilities

+### Current functionality
+- Sign up
+- Login
+- Browse available Tasks
+- Contribute to a specific Task
+- Create task (For "Organization" type users only)
+- Delete a specific task (For "Organization" type users only)